ChristianPauly/ChristianPauly.github.io/homescreen.md

 title: Homescreen
 ---
 # Find a new homescreen for Ubuntu Touch
 Hey guys.
 I would like to share some thoughts about this topic in this blog post.
-This is only my opinion but maybe this can help us to find a good solution.
+This is only my opinion and I hope that this could help to find a good solution.

 ### Let's assume that "home" is this:
 + It is used to start other interactions with the environment (applications, for example)